-A draft ordinance amending the previously adopted City of Los Angeles Ordinance No. 155727, Van Nuys Airport Noise Abatement and Curfew Regulation, provides the basis of the proposed project.
-The draft ordinance is provided in Appendix A of this Draft EIR.
-On August 20, 2007, the Board of Airport Commissioners (BOAC) approved the language for the draft ordinance and directed staff to initiate the environmental and approval process.
+A draft ordinance amending the previously adopted City of Los Angeles Ordinance No. 155727, Van Nuys Airport Noise Abatement and Curfew Regulation, provides the basis of the proposed project (see Appendix B.6, which presents the full text of the existing Van Nuys Noise Abatement and Curfew Regulation).2 The draft ordinance proposed by this project is provided in Appendix A of this Draft EIR.
+On August 20, 2007, the BOAC approved the language for the draft ordinance and directed staff to initiate the environmental and approval process.
 With approval of the draft ordinance, Sections 5.2 and 5.3 would be added to Ordinance 155727 that identify both an updated schedule for implementation of the phaseout, as well as a number of exemptions from the maximum aircraft noise levels proposed at VNY.